The Amazing Power of Honey as Medicine

 • Combine two ounces of honey with five drops of lavender oil.
 Add two tablespoons of this mixture to a warm tub of water and enjoy a relaxing soak for 10 to 15 minutes.

-Nothing is more soothing to the skin and the spirit than this oatmeal bath with your favorite bedtime tea blend tea.
+Nothing is more soothing to the skin and the spirit than this oatmeal bath with your favorite bedtime tea - blend your tea with boiling water for best results.
 Your skin feels like silk after this bath.
+However, avoid using powdered herbs in your medicinal honey recipes as they may be difficult to remove later.